zpallin/nickel_with_db/README.md

   Adds a simple BSON value in mongodb

-3. `cargo run -- use <dbname> <collectionname>` Doesn't change the db, just runs it
+3. `cargo run -- use <dbname> <collectionname>` Doesn't change the db, just runs the app.
+Visit localhost:6767 to view the app.
+It spits out the db data very... uh... inelegantly

 If you enter these wrong, it should error out.